bigcommerce/bigcommerce-api-node/README.md

 This command will:

-1. Run `npm build` to build the `TypeGenerator.ts` class
+1. Run `npm run init` to compile the `TypeGenerator.ts` class
-2. Run `TypeGenerator.ts` to generate types
+2. Run `dist/generate/TypeGenerator.js` to generate types
-3. Run `npm build` again to build the types into the distributed Node.js package
+3. Run `npm build` to build the types into the distributed Node.js package

 ## Usage